leonelb97/exercise3/README.md

 11- I didn't understand if check e-mail field or the mandatory field, anyways e-mail field was not in red, and all mandatory fields were in red

+Probably I made a mistake with .gitignore file and project could be broken, recomend to create a new one with scr folder and pom.xml file